magna-z/ansible-role-postgres/README.md

 postgres
 ---

-Configure and run vanila PostgreSQL from docker image as systemd.service.
+Configure and run vanila PostgreSQL as Docker container into systemd.service.

 ### Links: